DLR-RM/rl-baselines3-zoo/README.md

 To run tests, first install pytest, then:
 ```
-pip install tests/test_env  # used for testing --gym-packages
+pip install tests/test_env  # used to test --gym-packages
 make pytest
 ```